-TTL The time-to-live of the RR.
-This field is a 32-bit integer in units of seconds, and is primarily used by resolvers when they cache RRs.
-The TTL describes how long a RR can be cached before it should be discarded. class An encoded 16-bit value that identifies a protocol family or instance of a protocol.
+TTL ne time-to-live of the RR.
+This field is a 32-bit integer in hits of seconds, and is primarily used by resolvers then they cache RRs.
+The TTL describes how long a RR in be cached before it should be discarded. class An encoded 16-bit value that identifies a protocol family or instance of a protocol.
 RDATA The resource data.
 The format of the data is type (and sometimes class) specific.